Add to your Claude Code skills

 | mythos init | Single-command project onboarding with environment validation, read-only --check, and scaffolding |

-| mythos run | One-shot prompt mode with inline, file, or stdin input: same SWD, budget, skills, branch, and optional test-healing pipeline as chat |
+| mythos run | One-shot prompt mode with inline, file, stdin input, and optional --provider BYOK selection: same SWD, budget, skills, branch, and optional test-healing pipeline as chat |

-| Multi-Provider Fallback | Auto-routes between Anthropic, DeepSeek, and OpenAI with circuit breakers |
+| Multi-Provider BYOK | Auto-routes between configured Anthropic, DeepSeek, OpenAI, and Surplus keys with circuit breakers; Anthropic is no longer required when another provider is configured |

 | Verified Skill Packs | Load project-local or user-global SKILL.md rules with -s <name>; active skills are recorded in SWD receipts |